fieldtrip/website/faq/audiovideo.md

 # How can I play back EEG/MEG and synchronous audio or video?

 In epilepsy recordings it is common to record video along with the EEG.
-Also for some cognitive tasks, e.g. involving communicative expressions or spoken feedback, it is possible to record video and/or audio along with the EEG or MEG.
+Also for some cognitive tasks, e.g., involving communicative expressions or spoken feedback, it is possible to record video and/or audio along with the EEG or MEG.

 FieldTrip has two functions to facilitate the exploration of EEG/MEG recorded in synchrony with audio/video: **[ft_databrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_databrowser.m)** and **[ft_audiovideobrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_audiovideobrowser.m)**.

 For both functions you should consider that:

 - the moment at which the recordings started will in general be different,
-- the sampling rate of the two recordings will be different (e.g. much higher for audio, but much lower for video).
+- the sampling rate of the two recordings will be different (e.g., much higher for audio, but much lower for video).

-The synchronization between the two recordings is realized by specifying both in _timestamps_ that are expressed relative a common temporal reference (e.g. the time on an external clock) using the offset and slope, where _timestamp=offset+slope\*sample_.
+The synchronization between the two recordings is realized by specifying both in _timestamps_ that are expressed relative a common temporal reference (e.g., the time on an external clock) using the offset and slope, where _timestamp=offset+slope\*sample_.

 {% include markup/info %}
 This functionality has been implemented specifically for the [VideoMEG](https://github.com/andreyzhd/VideoMEG) software, but also works with audio and video recordings stored in another format as demonstrated above.
 For the VideoMEG system the synchronization between audio/video and MEG is realized by triggers that are sent by the VideoMEG to the MEG data stream.